| |

 Blue Moon Bakery operates a little differently than the other places on this list, and it might not work if you’re traveling to Portland for just a couple of days.

-However, if you’re a Portland resident (or a resident of the Portland metro area), we’d highly recommend checking them out.
+However, if you’re a Portland resident (or a resident of the Portland metro area), we’d highly recommend checking them out because they do offer a dropoff service in Portland.

 In 2008, they started as a tiny operation, baking out of a home kitchen and selling at farmers markets around the Portland area.